 The gift of giving is like priestly service (leitourgia).
 Giving is an act of worship.

 not only supplies [replenish] the needs of the saints,

-The Corinthian’s gift will meet the needs of believers in Judea.
+The Corinthians’ gift would meet the needs of believers in Judea.
 The word “supplies” is emphatic, carrying the idea of full supply.
-This word is from three Greek words put in one word: toward, up, to fill.
+This word is from three Greek words put into one word: toward, up, to fill.
 The idea is to fill up to the full.
 Their gift was very generous.

 but also is abounding [overflowing] through many thanksgivings to God,

-More than meeting the Judean church’s physical needs, the Corinthian gifts will show Jewish believers in Judea that God would richly meet the needs of His saints, even from a Gentile church.
+More than meeting the Judean church’s physical needs, the Corinthian gifts would show Jewish believers in Judea that God would richly meet the needs of His saints, even from a Gentile church.
 “Abounding” indicates an overflow of thanksgiving; that is, exuberant thanksgiving.
-These gifts will call forth a great chorus of praise to God invoked by such generous giving.
+These gifts would call forth a great chorus of praise to God invoked by such generous giving.

 while, through the proof [testing] of this ministry,

 The service of ministry is the donation from Gentile churches in Asia Minor, Macedonia, and Achaia (Corinthians).
 Paul and the Judeans would see the “proof“ (literally, to test in order to approve) of their love for suffering Jewish saints.
 God was indeed working among the Gentiles.
 Grace-giving demonstrates the vitality of the donor’s faith.

 they [saints in Judea] glorify God for the obedience [submission] of your confession to the gospel of Christ,